lit/lit.dev/packages/lit-dev-content/site/docs/frameworks/react.md

 import {useController} from '@lit-labs/react/use-controller.js';
 import {MouseController} from '@example/mouse-controller';

-// Write a React hook function: const useMouse = () => {
+// Write a custom React hook function: const useMouse = () => {
   // Use useController to create and store a controller instance: const controller = useController(React, (host) => new MouseController(host));
-  // Return the controller itself
+  // Return relevant data for consumption by the component: return controller.pos;
-  // or return a custom object for a more React-idiomatic API: return controller.position;
 };

 // Now use the new hook in a React component: